department-of-veterans-affairs/va.gov-team/products/health-care/COVID-screener/one-pager-for-facilities.md

 **Easy-to-update screening protocols** <br>
 The tool's features allow us to update questions within 24 hours to meet evolving needs.

-[CTA]
-Explore the new VA COVID-19 screener at va.gov/covid19screen

-# VHA + Office of the CTO
-**How we're collaborating across the enterprise to create a better Veteran and employee experience**

-VA medical centers responded to the need to digitize screening by quickly building facility-specific tools.
-The Office of the CTO worked closely with the Durham VA Health Care System to learn from their efforts and create a scalable tool that all VA facilities can easily use.
-We continue to work with Veterans Integrated Service Networks (VISNs) and Veterans to meet evolving needs.
+We'll continue to closely monitor usage, performance, and feedback, and will update content and features to meet evolving needs.
+For questions or to offer feedback, contact us at [email].

 ## WHAT VETERANS ARE SAYING

 [quotes]

+## HOW TO USE THIS TOOL AT YOUR VA FACILITY

 To start using the COVID-19 screening tool at your facility, simply direct patients and staff to text **screen** to 919-355-0995.

-## HOW TO USE THIS TOOL AT YOUR VA FACILITY

-We'll continue to closely monitor usage, performance, and feedback, and will update content and features to meet evolving needs.
-For questions or to offer feedback, contact us at [email].